 Liner and Seams

 These exist so you don’t have to wear underwear, thus preventing chafing.
-However when running long distances it is recommended to also apply a lubricant, like Bodyglide, down there.
+However, when running long distances it is recommended to also apply a lubricant, like Bodyglide, down there.
 If you’re buying shorts from a reputable running company, chafing seams shouldn’t be an issue.
 Always do your dress rehearsal before a big run though, regardless of who made your shorts.

 If you can get a pair of shorts with a small zip-pocket (preferably right at the back), then go for it.
-The additional weight and cost of getting the pocket is worth it for being able to easily store and access a couple of gels, salts, iPods, etc. on runs.
+The additional weight and cost of getting the pocket are worth it for being able to easily store and access a couple of gels, salts, iPods, etc. on runs.

 The effectiveness of compression gear seems to depend on who is wearing it.
-Many people enjoy the ‘lightly massaging’ feeling of wearing compression shorts, and feel it aids with muscle recovery.
+Many people enjoy the ‘lightly massaging’ feeling of wearing compression shorts and feel it aids with muscle recovery.

 Minor secondary benefits of running with compression wear are that it can keep you warmer, and reduce chafing (but hopefully you’ve already eliminated the possibility of chafing using other methods).

 Take Your Running Further With Our Resources...